Asset-protection trust: Cayman Islands

 Cayman Islands trusts are governed principally by the Cayman Islands Trusts Law (2009 Revision), however elements of the Fraudulent Dispositions Law 1989 are relevant when considering the asset protection benefits of Cayman Trusts.

 A number of offshore jurisdictions have enacted modern asset protection legislation based on the Cayman Island's Fraudulent Dispositions Law 1989 (the "FDL").
 The Cayman Islands FDL states "Every disposition of property made with an intention to defraud, and at undervalue, shall be voidable at the insistence of an eligible creditor thereby prejudiced".
 The burden of proof is borne by the creditor applying to set aside the trust, and in the case of the Cayman Islands, the creditor/claimant must bring an action in the Cayman Islands courts (not in their home jurisdiction).
 The bar is set high for a potential claimant to successfully challenge a transfer.
 They must demonstrate an intention to defraud on behalf of the Settlor, and they must demonstrate they are an "eligible creditor"—meaning that at the date of the transfer, the transferor owes an obligation to the claimant.
 They must also be willing to bring an action in the Cayman Islands, which by itself is an expensive proposition.

 The burden of proof for a claimant to challenge a transfer into a Cayman Trust has a limitation period of six years.

 In Cayman it is possible to register a trust as an Exempt Trust however it is voluntary registration regime only, so most trusts remain unregistered.
 As most Cayman trusts are therefore private arrangements, it is hard to give exact figures for the popularity of AP Trusts governed by Cayman law.
 However the number of licensed trust companies give us some indication of how the jurisdiction is viewed.
 As of 30 September 2012 the Fiduciary Services Division of CIMA, the body responsible for licensing and regulating trust companies in the Cayman Islands has supervisory responsibility for 146 active trust licences.

-As the Cayman Islands are a British Overseas Dependent Territory, the quality of the judiciary is considered excellent, with the islands able to draw on the services of British lawyers and solicitors when contentious cases arise and expert lawyers with appropriate experience are required.
+As the Cayman Islands are a British Overseas Dependent Territory, the islands are able to draw on the services of British lawyers and solicitors when contentious cases arise and lawyers with appropriate experience are required.
 The quality of banking and investment services are reasonably good.